ThembisileNGQ/Akkatecture/README.md

 # Akkatecture

-A CQRS+ES Toolkit for akka.net.
-Fully optimised around using tell() and akka.net's event stream pub sub mechanism.
-All written in .NET Core (netstandard 2.0).
+Akkatecture is a cqrs and event sourcing toolbox for akka.net.
+Fully optimised around using akka's tell() and event stream pub sub mechanism for event propegation.
+In .NET Core (targeting netstandard 2.0).

 ### Features